Rhinemann/mage-hack/src/chapters/Character Creation.typ

 #block(breakable: false)[
   === Step 0: Get a character sheet
-  Todo.
+  TODO.
 ]

 #block(breakable: false)[
   === Step 1: Choose Distinctions
-  - One for your personality, or motivation;
-  - One for your Sleeper life;
+  - One for your Sleeper life and personality.
   - One for your affiliation with a Group of Magi.
     #quote[Examples: A Hermetic Mage, A Verbena Witch, A NWO Agent...;]
+  - One for your Focus.
 ]

-Each of your distinctions benefits from the Hinder SFX:
-/ Hinder: Roll a #spec_c.d4 instead of a #spec_c.d8 for a distinction to earn a #spec_c.pp.

 #block(breakable: false)[
   === Step 2: Assign Attributes